- Things to Do

 Check here for more details and help to find a Brooklyn bike tour.

-Even though the most popular New York bike tours take place in Central Park and Brooklyn, there are still a lot of services you can enjoy in other boroughs and areas such as Harlem and Manhattan.
+Even though the most popular New York bike tours take place in Central Park and Brooklyn, there are still a lot of services you can enjoy in other boroughs and areas such as Harlem, Manhattan, and the Bronx.
 This section will provide some information about bike tours you can enjoy in other neighborhoods of NYC.
 We will also discuss some of your self-guided tour options.

 Central Park Sightseeing